rschristopher/rschristopher.github.io/src/custody/imperfect-metaphors.md

   a --> b
 ```

-Now imagine you then send `0.001 Bitcoin` to someone else (to an invoice address they sent you).
+Now imagine that you send `0.001 Bitcoin` to someone else (to an invoice address they sent you).

 It is tempting to think your original address now has 0.005 Bitcoin,
  but in reality your original address has nothing.